Flavia Pennetta: 2014: Indian Wells champion, US Open doubles final

-2015: First Grand Slam title, career-high ranking & retirement
+2015: Grand Slam title, career-high ranking & retirement

 The 2015 season started slowly for Pennetta.
 During the Hopman Cup, she "bagelled" Serena Williams before ultimately losing the match.
 In the Australian Open, she lost to compatriot Camila Giorgi in the first round, failing to defend her quarterfinalist points from 2014.
 In the Dubai Premier event she reached the quarterfinals, where she lost to Caroline Wozniacki.
 As the defending champion at Indian Wells, she managed to reach the quarterfinals, beating Madison Brengle, Sam Stosur, and world No. 2, Maria Sharapova.
 She lost to Sabine Lisicki in three thrilling sets despite having three match points.
 At the Miami Open she continued this run, by defeating former world No. 1, Victoria Azarenka, before falling to Simona Halep in the round of 16 in straight sets in a high-class match despite leading 5–2 in the second set.

 Pennetta had mixed results during the clay season.
 She made it to the quarterfinals in Marrakech, losing to eventual finalist Tímea Babos in three sets.
 She suffered early exits at both Madrid and Rome to Andrea Petkovic and Elina Svitolina, respectively.
 Pennetta equalled her best result at the French Open by reaching the fourth round.
 She beat Carla Suárez Navarro for her second top 10 win before losing to Garbiñe Muguruza in straight sets.

 Pennetta went winless during the grass season.
 She lost in Eastbourne to Svetlana Kuznetsova and at Wimbledon to Zarina Diyas.

 In Toronto, Pennetta lost in the second round to Serena Williams in three sets.
 This was the first time since 2008 that Pennetta had won a set against Williams in an official match.
 At Cincinnati, Pennetta beat former top-ten player Dominika Cibulková before losing to newly crowned Toronto champion Belinda Bencic in straight sets.
 In New Haven, Pennetta lost in the first round to last year's finalist, Magdaléna Rybáriková, in three sets.